Table of Contents

 Some viewing tips are as follows.

-Head to polar bear hotspots: Popular polar bear viewing spots include Katmai National Park, Arctic National Wildlife Refuge, and the North Slope.
+Head to polar bear hotspots: Popular viewing spots include Katmai National Park, Arctic National Wildlife Refuge, and the North Slope.

-Take a guided tour: Guided tours can provide access to remote areas and increase your chances of spotting polar bears.
+Take a guided tour: Guided tours can provide access to remote areas and increase your chances of spotting them.

 Polar Bear Incident 2023